genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to find and trim adaptors and known contaminating sequences from raw reads data.
-It is possible to specify the minimum length of trimmed reads.
-Trimmed reads below the minimum length are discarded.

 .. image:: images/preprocessing_trim_adaptors_and_contaminants.png

+1. **Minimum length of the trimmed sequence (bp)**.
+The application will discard trimmed reads of length below this number. (default: 15)

+The occurance threshold before adapter clipping is set to 0.0001.
+It refers to the minimum number of times an adapter needs to be found before clipping is considered necessary.

-The app uses an internal list of sequences that can be considered as contaminants.
+The application uses an internal list of sequences that can be considered as contaminants.
 This list is based on the possible sequencing technologies and platform used.
 For instance, it contains widely used PCR primers and adaptors for Illumina, ABI etc (see the `list of primers and adaptors`_ we remove).
-The occurance threshold before adapter clipping is set to 25%.

 .. _list of primers and adaptors: https://s3.amazonaws.com/bio-test-data/Genestack_adapters.txt